 She blinked once and in that half of a millisecond, she understood.

 Her teeth ground.
 Her hands balled into fists.

 No. This couldn't be happening.
 This could not be happening.
 There was no way.
 She refused to believe it.
 It was not — it would not — No!

 Through the front window of the house, Rosalie watched the girl shift nervously at Edward's side, her face turned up to give him a dewy look as they walked.
 She sniffed and looked away, the sniff only filling her senses with more and making her regret it.
 A scent that wasn't a scent, that was a calling… how many times had Carlisle said that?
 She had never really listened before.
 It had sounded like nothing more than poetry, idiotic, stupid poetry.

 No. She refused to accept it.
 She was wrong.
 She was simply wrong.
 This would not — could not —

 The scent that was more of a feeling seemed to be mocking her.
 It was all warmed milk chocolate and lavender.
 It was a mix that should have been repugnant to her, human food was repugnant, and yet it wasn't.
-Perhaps because the chocolate wasn't that of a Hershey's bar but instead of ground cocoa beans fresh from the fire and ground against a chill stone slab, the lavender not a sprig but a sunlit field where bushes of lavender swayed.
-She could smell the coldness of the stone under the cocoa beans, could smell the scent of the warm summer sun on the field, the rich earth below it.
+Perhaps because the chocolate wasn't that of a Hershey's bar but instead of ground cocoa beans fresh from the fire and ground against a chill stone slab, the lavender not a sprig but a sunlit field where bushes swayed.
+She could smell the coldness of the stone under the cocoa beans, could smell the scent of the warm summer sun filtering through the leaves of the tree where the beans had grown, the rich earth below it.
 She could feel that sun on her face as she breathed.

 Yet there was more, something less definable.
 Something that, when breathed in, calmed her by its familiarity even though it was overall, entirely unfamiliar to her.
 She could feel it settling on her like a mist, welcoming her.